AngelinaTrent339/Engine/dbvm/vmm/detectors/DBVM_PASSWORD_FREE_DETECTION.md

 - Clear decision ladder with representative logs (DBVM off/on).

 ## Primary, Password‑Free Signals
-- PF‑first on VM*CALL (CONFIRMS)
+- PF‑first on VM*CALL (REMOVED — fixed in DBVM)
-  - What: Execute a one‑instruction TF probe around VMCALL/VMMCALL and record the first exception using a vectored exception handler (VEH).
+  - DBVM has been updated so that a ring‑3 VMCALL/VMMCALL with invalid credentials never touches guest memory and always injects #UD first.
+Any attempt to rely on “page‑fault‑first” semantics no longer applies.
+  - Current behavior (post‑fix):
-  - DBVM loaded: First exception is ACCESS_VIOLATION (0xC0000005) before #UD.
+    - DBVM loaded: first exception is ILLEGAL_INSTRUCTION (0xC000001D), identical to bare‑metal.
-  - No DBVM: First exception is ILLEGAL_INSTRUCTION (0xC000001D).
+    - No DBVM: first exception is ILLEGAL_INSTRUCTION (0xC000001D).
-  - Policy: If PF‑first is observed → DBVM_CONFIRMED, reason “VM*CALL first exception ACCESS_VIOLATION”.
+  - Policy impact: Detectors must not use PF‑first as a confirm signal anymore.

 - Descriptor‑table fingerprint (CONFIRMS when present)
   - Some DBVM builds patch guest descriptor tables to avoid SIDT/SGDT detection: IDTR limit = 8*256 (2048), GDTR limit = 88.